clifford2/mailcatcher/README.md

 ## About

-Samuel Cochran's [MailCatcher](https://mailcatcher.me/) runs a super simple SMTP server which catches any message sent to it, and displays them in a web interface.
+Samuel Cochran's [MailCatcher](https://mailcatcher.me/) runs a super simple SMTP server which catches any messages sent to it, and displays them in a web interface.
 Great for development and testing!

 This code packages MailCatcher as a container image.
-This image is based on
-[Dietrich Rordorf](https://github.com/rordi/docker-mailcatcher)'s
-Dockerfile, and customized to:
+It is based on [Dietrich Rordorf](https://github.com/rordi/docker-mailcatcher)'s Dockerfile, and customized to: